hpv-information-centre/reportcompiler/doc/report_specification.rst

 config.json
 -----------

-This JSON file contains the report specification parameters (a more detailed list of possible values can be found in :ref:`config-parameters`).
+This JSON file contains the document specification parameters (a more detailed list of possible values can be found in :ref:`config-parameters`).
 Before being parsed, this file is minified_, allowing for Javascript-style comments (i.e. //, /\*, \*/).